vilkkomantyla/Palsternakka/README.md

 - If you search for something not in our system, the search will return "No matching documents".
 If your search doesn't return any text, make sure you have chosen one of the search methods of "actor", "year", "genre", "keyword", and "title".

-- For now, our search engine only prints a bar chart for one-word keyword searches.
-It will show that same chart until a new one-word keyword search is made.
-So notice that for example a search for genre will unfortunately not generate a corresponding bar chart.
+- For now, our search engine only prints a bar chart when you search for keyword with a one word query.
+It will show that same chart until a new keyword query of a single word is made.
+So notice that for example a search for genre or a search for keyword using boolean operators will unfortunately not generate a corresponding bar chart.

 - When searching for year, make sure to type the whole year, for example "1998" instead of "98".